yh2371/CoMo/README.md

 bash dataset/prepare/parse_motion.sh
 ```

-Although we chose to obtain pose codes through heuristic skeleton parsing throughout our framework, it is also possible to train an encoder module using the parsed pose codes as supervision to encode motion sequences into pose code sequences.
+Although we chose to obtain pose codes through heuristic skeleton parsing throughout our framework, it is also possible to train an encoder module using the parsed pose codes as latent supervision to encode motion sequences into pose code sequences.
 We include the checkpoint and training details for this encoder in the sections below.

 ### Pre-trained Models